ln5/draft-linus-trans-gossip-ct/draft-linus-trans-gossip-ct/draft-linus-trans-gossip-ct.md

 ### Privacy in SCT feedback {#privacy-SCTfeedback}

-HTTPS clients which allow users to clear history or cookies associated with an origin MUST clear stored SCT's associated with the origin as well.
+HTTPS clients which allow users to clear history or cookies associated with an origin MUST clear stored SCTs associated with the origin as well.

-Auditors should treat all SCT's as sensitive data.
-SCT's received directly from an HTTPS client are especially sensitive, since the auditor is a trusted by the client to not reveal their associations with servers.
-Auditors MUST NOT share such SCT's in any way, including sending them to an external log, without first mixing them with multiple other SCT's learned through submissions from multiple other clients.
-The details of mixing SCT's are TBD.
+Auditors should treat all SCTs as sensitive data.
+SCTs received directly from an HTTPS client are especially sensitive, since the auditor is a trusted by the client to not reveal their associations with servers.
+Auditors MUST NOT share such SCTs in any way, including sending them to an external log, without first mixing them with multiple other SCTs learned through submissions from multiple other clients.
+The details of mixing SCTs are TBD.

 There is a possible fingerprinting attack where a log issues a unique SCT for targeted log client(s).
 A colluding log and HTTPS server